lmmx/tap/README.md

 audio clip (e.g. previously I split the program into 60 second breaks).

 Given a minimum window (e.g. 10 seconds) we can segment on these "no energy" pauses.
-Any smaller segments than this would simply be fused together.
+Any smaller segments than this simply get fused together.

 ### Catalogue exploration